-One of the most surefire ways to give the impression of a strong work ethic is to get a lot of stuff done.
+A surefire way to exhibit a strong work ethic is to complete a large number of tasks.
 Incredibly productive people stand out from the crowd and among their competition.
-Try thinking about people in your own life who seem very productive; there is a chance those are the same people to whom you attribute a healthy work ethic.
-Technically speaking, the most productive people are those who operate efficiently, which is not the same thing as having a strong work ethic.
-Nevertheless, you are probably most efficient and productive when you stress quality, consistency, and mastery, all things that can improve with your work ethic.
+Try thinking about people in your own life who seem very productive.
+There’s a good chance those are the same people to whom you attribute a healthy work ethic.
+Being productive is important, but the things you do should matter in order to truly embrace a strong work ethic.
+You also need to perform the tasks well instead of just rushing to get lots of things done.

-Imagine two different laborers who build birdhouses.
-The first person builds 12 birdhouses per day while the second person only builds eight.
-Given just this information, you can see how someone might assume the first person demonstrates more work ethic.
-Now what if you later learn that birdhouses built by the first person tend to be boring, haphazard, and nondurable?
-On the contrary, the second person’s birdhouses are ornate, functional, and hold together very well even under tough conditions.
+Quality and work ethic go hand in hand.
+Imagine two different workers who build birdhouses.
+The first person builds 12 birdhouses per day, while the second person only builds eight.
+Given just this information, you might assume the first person demonstrates more work ethic.
+Now what if you later learn that birdhouses built by the first person tend to be boring, haphazard, and non-durable?
+On the contrary, the second person’s birdhouses are ornate, functional, and hold together very well, even under tough conditions.
 Suddenly, the second person seems to have the stronger work ethic.
-After all, that person emphasizes quality.
-The first person seems to care less, and that lack of integrity and respect for customers is made evident through flimsy products.
-There is an art to getting work done right, and the first person seems to be missing it.
+After all, that person produces a quality piece that increases customer satisfaction.
+The first person seems to care less, and that lack of integrity and respect for customers appear in the flimsy products.

 - Practice empathy.
 Put yourself in the shoes of your suppliers, customers, and other associates.